 The following are examples of how it might make sense to define tracks using the split parameters and the field identifier parameter using an airline flight as an example:

-- An aircraft feature has aircraft ID, flight ID, pilot name, and start time fields.
+- An aircraft feature has aircraft ID, flight ID, pilot name,start time and flight_maneuver fields.

 - Use the aircraft ID as the identifier if you are interested in seeing where each plane has traveled.